ChapmanCPSC/cpsc370-03/ochik100/README.txt

-HawaiiClub android app was created in CPSC 370 Android Application Development - Fall 2014.
+HawaiiClub android app was created in CPSC 370 Android Application Development
+ - Fall 2014.
+Note: application was meant for a tablet.